ELSER inference service

 adaptive_allocations

 (Optional, object) Adaptive allocations configuration object.
 If enabled, the number of allocations of the model is set based on the current load the process gets.
 When the load is high, a new model allocation is automatically created (respecting the value of max_number_of_allocations if it’s set).
 When the load is low, a model allocation is automatically removed (respecting the value of min_number_of_allocations if it’s set).
-The number of model allocations cannot be scaled down to less than 1 this way.
 If adaptive_allocations is enabled, do not set the number of allocations manually.

 enabled